Ninja4Panda/My-Website/README.md

 ## **Game Page**
 Recreating the classic Mafia game using socket-io

+### Design Tradeoffs
+Due to weak processing power of the server, a lot of workload are handled on frontend.

+Server caches all sockets in a game for faster lookup even though they are all in a socket-io room.

 ### TODO
 - [ ] Implement webrtc to allow audio connection between clients
 - Because all clients need to talk to each other a mesh network is needed.